All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Cardiovascular exercise still matters

-But here's the crucial point: cardio alone is not enough after menopause.
+But here's the important point: cardio alone isn't enough after menopause.
 If walking is your only exercise, you're missing the muscle-preservation piece that strength training provides.
 The ideal approach combines both.

 Don't forget flexibility and balance